emberjs/rfcs/text/0785-remove-set-get-in-tests.md

 - Leave things as they are.
 - Encourage people to use `precompileTemplate` along with the current version of `render`.
-- Only implement the changes to `render` and wait for first-class component templates rather than introducing `scopedTemplate`
-  - That said, the upside to implementing `scopedTemplate` along with the changes to `render` is that it would use the same primitives as first-class component templates, which allows tests written using `scopedTemplate` to be codemodded easily and safely, and allows us to moving the state of rendering tests forward without having to wait on the much larger first-class component template implementation.
-In addition, implementing `scopedTemplate` sooner provides a lot of value to TypeScript users immediately.

 ## Unresolved questions

-- Should we also support loose-mode templates for `scopedTemplate` in some way?
-  - This has the benefit of being more flexible and slightly better-suited to today's Ember template.
-  - On the other hand, the future of Ember templates is exclusively strict mode, and this RFC is really aimed at 4.0 and beyond, so support loose-mode may end up be an added cost without much additional value.

 > Optional, but suggested for first drafts.
 What parts of the design are still
 > TBD?